scala/scala-lang/blog/_posts/2021-05-17-scala3-is-here.md

 ## Library authors: Join our community build

 Scala 3 now has a set of widely-used community libraries that are built against every nightly Scala 3 snapshot.
-Currently, this includes shapeless, ScalaPB, algebra, scalatest, scopt and squants.
+At present, there are 67 projects included, and the number is growing rapidly.
 Join our [community build](https://github.com/lampepfl/dotty/tree/master/community-build) to make sure that our regression suite includes your library.